 According to WebMD, 40% of children in the U.S. suffer from allergies.

-It is one of the most common chronic diseases, costing the U.S. 18 billion dollars each year.Studies1-3 have identified caesarean sections, formula feeding, antibiotic use, and many other modern lifestyle choices to be factors associated with the allergy epidemic.
+It is one of the most common chronic diseases, costing the U.S. 18 billion dollars each year.Studies1-3 have identified cesarean sections, formula feeding, antibiotic use, and many other modern lifestyle choices to be factors associated with the allergy epidemic.

 When you consider factors associated with allergies, it can be challenging to apply to real-life and prevent allergies.
 For example, one of the reasons is being born by a cesarean section, but a mother doesn’t always have control over whether C-section is necessary.